den-wdi-2/intro-ruby/readme.md

 ## The Beauty of Ruby - Intro (5 mins)

-There are a few general points to know about Ruby, and then we're going to be comparing the details of writing Ruby to what you already know in JavaScript.
+There are a few general points to know about Ruby.
+Once we've coverd those, we're going to be comparing the details of writing Ruby to what you already know in JavaScript.

 We'll go over a bunch of basics you need to know in the next two days.